Central Minnesota District Tournament

 Policy debate seems cool because it emphasizes in-depth, technical discussion of literature about specific policy proposals as opposed to the general appeal of broader political ideas in a vacuum.
 If you want diverse and abstract topics, a focus on extemporaneous argument generation, and no requirement for formal presentation of evidence, why not do parliamentary debate like the rest of the world?
 Policy Debate Makes Me Proud To Be An American.

-"I will vote on anything" or "dead inside" paradigms do not make sense to me and I don't believe them.
-These paradigms seem to be trying to hew to perceived community norms; I think paradigms should instead advocate a specific model of debate regardless of community norms.
+"I will vote on anything" and "dead inside" paradigms do not make sense to me and I don't believe them.
 I don't think carve-outs for "ad hominems" are categorically different than carve-outs for critiques, conditional advocacies, or offensive arguments.
 "The 1AC's representations are a manifestation of settler-colonialism, vote NEG to decolonize your mind" seems just as relevant as "my opponent is a bad person".

 2014-18, Eagan HS MN